 Yearly Sequence of Requirements and Expectations

-Entering students should schedule an introductory meeting with the Chair of the Graduate Advising Committee (currently Dr. J. Patrick Card).
+Entering students should schedule an introductory meeting with the Director of Graduate Studies (currently Dr. Susan R. Sesack).
 The purpose of this meeting is to answer any questions that the student may have and to assist the student in getting settled in the program.
-Prior to the beginning of the student's first term, the student, with the aid of their research mentor and the Chair of the Graduate Advising Committee, outlines a complete plan of study leading to the Master's Degree.
+Prior to the beginning of the student's first term, the student, with the aid of their research mentor and the Director of Graduate Studies, outlines a complete plan of study leading to the Master's Degree.

 The major objectives of the first year are to become actively engaged in laboratory research, to complete core course requirements, and to obtain sufficient experience to pass the Reprint Exam.
 Participation in journal clubs, research seminars, and involvement in critical assessment of the literature through readings with the mentor and peers is integral to meeting these objectives.

 Students are required to submit a research progress report at the end of the first year of study.
-This report is due by the last day of final exam week of the second term.
+This report is due by June 15th.

 The Reprint Exam (see Section 9.1) must be completed by May 31 of the first year of study.

-This assumes that the student initiated study in the program at the beginning of the fall term.
-Because admission into the program is considered on a rolling basis, it is not unusual for students to enter the program in the spring or summer terms.
+These dates assume that the student initiated study at the beginning of the fall term.
+Because admission to the program is considered on a rolling basis, it is not unusual for students to enter the program in the spring or summer terms.
 In these instances, completion of the reprint examination should take place at the end of the first month following the second term of study.
+The research progress report will then be due two weeks after the Reprint Exam.

 After completion of the first year, the only remaining requirements are to finish course requirements and complete a master’s thesis project.
-A list of elective courses currently offered can be obtained from the administrative office.
-Selection of the coursework that will be used to satisfy the requirements of the program should be made in consultation with their mentor and is subject to approval by the Director of Graduate Studies.
-However, given the time constraints of completing the degree it is expected that research will be the principal focus of students throughout their program of study.
+A list of elective courses currently offered can be obtained from the administrative office and online.
+Selection of the coursework that will be used to satisfy the requirements of the program should be made in consultation with the student's mentor and is subject to approval by the Director of Graduate Studies.
+However, given the time constraints for completing the degree, it is expected that research will be the principal focus of students throughout their program of study.

-During each fall and spring term the student is enrolled in the program, the student must participate in (a) research (registered for as 6-9 credits, NROSCI 2990, pass/fail), (b) journal club, and (c) neuroscience seminar series (NROSCI 2106).
+During each fall and spring term the student is enrolled in the program, the student must participate in (a) research (registered for 6-9 credits of NROSCI 2990, pass/fail), (b) journal club, and (c) neuroscience seminar series (NROSCI 2106).